robulouski/voidy-bootstrap/README.rst

 Basic Configuration and Customisation
 -------------------------------------

-By default all required CSS and JavaScript files are downloaded from a CDN.
+By default all required CSS and JavaScript files are downloaded from CDNs.
 Intentionally little is supplied in the theme's ``static/css``.
 Just a ``pygment.css`` file, and a sample css file (``voidybootstrap.css``) with very minimal styling is provided as a starting point.